LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed the event decorations, that are enabled at certain times of the year, not being implemented properly for the VR main menu.
 These can be disabled in the mod options.
 - Fixed "civilian mode" using running movement speeds when using teleportation, and sometimes allowing jumping when it is supposed to be disabled.
 This fix can be disabled in the mod options.
 - Fixed a few cases where the game could fail to unequip melee weapons and deployables when downed.
 This fix can be disabled in the mod options.
+- Added a sanity check in the "start reload" code for when auto reload is turned off, to prevent errors caused by some mods that perform fake reloads at times where the VR belt is not available. (i.e the 'More Weapon Stats' mod)
 ### Improvements
 - Unlocked all weapons that were 'VR Locked' as they are now all usable and reload correctly.
 - Removed annoying grip points on the LMGs that make them hard to two-hand properly.
 They now only have 1 grip point.